-Nine months later, on September 11, 2004, the Fighting Illini hosted top-ranked, two-time defending national champion USC in the annual State Farm Illini Classic at Huff Hall.
-After a hard fought, five set match, the Fighting Illini triumphed over the visiting Trojans (30-24, 24-30, 12-30, 30-27, 15-8) ending their NCAA record 52-match winning streak much to the delight of the over 3,000 raucous fans in attendance that night.
+Nine months later, on Sept.11, 2004, the Fighting Illini hosted top-ranked, two-time defending national champion USC in the annual State Farm Illini Classic at Huff Hall.
+After a hard fought, five set match, the Fighting Illini triumphed over the visiting Trojans (30-24, 24-30, 12-30, 30-27, 15-8) ending their then-NCAA-record 52-match winning streak much to the delight of the over 3,000 raucous fans in attendance that night.

-Four months later, on January 28th the Fighting Illini wrestling team hosted Iowa in front of 3,573 fans at Huff Hall.
-The Fighting Illini dominated the defending Big Ten Champions and ninth-ranked Hawkeyes, 25-7.
-Allowing only two individual match wins by Iowa.
+Four months later, on Jan.
+28, the Fighting Illini wrestling team hosted Iowa in front of 3,573 fans at Huff Hall.
+The Illini dominated the defending Big Ten Champions and ninth-ranked Hawkeyes, 25-7, allowing only two individual match wins by Iowa.
 The match had a similar feeling to one six years earlier when the same two teams met on Valentine's Day at Huff Hall.

 The gymnasium in Huff Hall has hosted its fair share of championships at the collegiate and high school levels over the years.
-In 1940 and 1947 the Fighting Illini hosted the NCAA National Wrestling Championships at Huff Hall.
-In 1930, 1933, 1946, 1948, and 1958 the Big Ten Wrestling Championships came to Huff.
-Not to be outdone, the IHSA used the gymnasium at Huff Hall for nine of its state wrestling tournaments in the 1940's, 1950's and 1960's, prior to the championships moving down Fourth Street to the State Farm Center.
+In 1940 and 1947, the Fighting Illini hosted the NCAA National Wrestling Championships at Huff Hall.
+In 1930, 1933, 1946, 1948 and 1958, the Big Ten Wrestling Championships came to Huff.
+Not to be outdone, the IHSA used the gymnasium at Huff Hall for nine of its state wrestling tournaments in the 1940's, 1950's and 1960's, prior to the championships moving down Fourth Street to State Farm Center.

 Huff Hall also served as host for the 1991, 1995 and 2003 Big Ten Women's Gymnastics Championships; the 1992, 1995 and 2004 Big Ten Men's Gymnastics Championships, in addition to being the site of the 1993 and 1999 NCAA Men's Gymnastics East Regional.

-Huff Hall houses a training room, a weight room, equipment rooms, locker rooms (used by the softball, men's and women's track & field, volleyball and wrestling teams), and one squash court, in the basement; as well as many academic offices and classrooms on the first, second and third floors.
+Huff Hall houses a training room, a weight room, equipment rooms and locker rooms (used by the men's and women's track & field, volleyball and wrestling teams) in the basement; as well as many academic offices and classrooms on the first, second and third floors.
 Additionally, athletes can access the 200-meter indoor track at the Armory via an underground tunnel that connects the two buildings.

 In 2002, the women's locker and squad rooms were completely renovated.
-While two years later the men's locker and squad rooms along with the training and weight rooms were fully renovated.
+Two years later, the men's locker and squad rooms along with the training and weight rooms were fully renovated.